Why can’t we run in the park?

 The start, finish, and race expo all start at the same location.
 There is no physical address, but you can find directions here.
 You can find recommendations and more info on our “Travel Info” page.

 Absolutely you can!
 For details visit our “Team Registration” page.

 How do I get a refund?

 We have an excellent refund policy with additional options for transfer and deferment.
-If you do request a refund, it will take about 30 days to process before you receive your refund.
 Visit our “Refund Policies” page for details.